iapyeh/sshscript/learn-chap01.md

 ```
 $.connect('yourname@host-a')

-# Please be noted that the keypath is on the host-a, not on the localhost.
+# Please be noted that the given keypath is on the host-a, not the localhost.
 keypath = '/home/yourname/.ssh/id_rsa'
 pkey = $.pkey(keypath)

 $.connect('yourname@host-b',pkey=pkey)
 ```

 If you have already moved the key file from the host-a to the localhost.
-You should load the key file before connecting to the host-a. eg.
+You should load the key before making connection to remote host.

 ```
 keyA = $.pkey('keys/host-a/id_rsa')